HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 Next, cd to the folder you extracted the source files to.

-From here cd to "h5serv-master/server".
+From here cd to "server" (or "h5serv-master/server" if you extracted from ZIP file).

-Run: python app.py
+Run: ``python app.py``
 You should see the output: "Starting event loop on port: 5000".

 At this point the server is running, waiting on any requests being sent to port 5000.